A group that swelled to about 100 outside Central Middle School before Thursday’s Board of Education included familiar faces.

 With that on their minds, the letter writers and others sharing their concerns readied for the meeting, which included an hour of public comment.

-With about 15 minutes left before the BOE meeting, some people from the larger group moved toward the school entrance where a smaller group of about 30 people held up signs in support of teachers and Superintendent Dr. Jones chanted, “We support Dr. Jones,” and “We support public schools.”
+With about 15 minutes left before the start of the BOE meeting, some people from the larger group moved toward the school entrance where a smaller group of about 30 people held up signs in support of teachers and Superintendent Dr. Jones chanted, “We support Dr. Jones,” and “We support public schools.”

 For about 10 tense minutes, individual arguments broke out, and there was some angry shouting, including one woman who yelled, “You support pedophilia.
 You should be ashamed,” to a woman who identified herself as a retired teacher, while a third woman held up a poster of the unfortunate graphic image the second graders were shown in 2021.